palrajarockiaraj/publication-histogram/README.md

 node --version && npm --version
 ```

 If you need to upgrade or install Node, the easiest way is to use an installer for your platform.
-Download the .msi for Windows or .pkg for Mac from the [NodeJS website] (https://nodejs.org/).
+Download the .msi for Windows or .pkg for Mac from the [NodeJS website](https://nodejs.org/).

-The [npm] (https://www.npmjs.com/) package manager is bundled with Node, although you might need to update it.
+The [npm](https://www.npmjs.com/) package manager is bundled with Node, although you might need to update it.
 Some Node versions ship with rather old versions of npm.
 You can update npm using this command:

 ```
 npm install --global npm@latest
 ```

-If you don't have Git, grab the installers from the [git website] (https://git-scm.com/).
+If you don't have Git, grab the installers from the [git website](https://git-scm.com/).

 ## Build & development